RuanGeldenhuys/fmx_project_22550801/README.md

 This analysis will first focus on seeing whether the JSE experience higher volatility when the S&P and the rand experiences higher volatility.
-I then investigate whether all variables experienced it during the GFC and Covid.
-This follows the practical
+This follows the practical.
+First returns are winsorized to limit the impact of outliers.
+The “analyze_volatility_periods” then calculates the high and low volatility periods and subsequent ratios for each series.

 ``` r
 #Winsorizing the data to reduce influence of extreme returns